Particle tracking velocimetry: 3D-PTV schemes

 Several versions of 3D-PTV schemes exist.
 Most of these utilize either 3 CCDs or 4 CCDs.

 Real time image processing schemes

-The use of white light for illuminating the observation volume, rather than laser-based illumination, substantially reduces both the cost, and the health & safety requirements.
+The use of white light for illuminating the observation volume, rather than laser-based illumination, substantially reduces both the cost, and the health and safety requirements.
 Initial development of the 3-D PTV method started as a joint project between the Institute of Geodesy and Photogrammetry and the Institute of Hydraulics of ETH Zurich.
 Further developments of the technique include real-time image processing using on-camera FPGA chip.